jxia20/assignment1/README.txt

 Outputs:
   Problem 1:
-  With needle = "is", on the provided Milton sonnet lines, the pipeline finds matches like "is", "his", "this", etc., sorts them by word length (shorter first), and prints line numbers.
+  With needle = "is", on the Milton sonnet lines, the pipeline finds matches like "is", "his", "this", etc., sorts them by word length with shortest first, and prints line numbers.

   Problem 2:
   The stats pipeline reproduces the expected overall structure: